theoeif/zigzag/README.md

 The project is live on : https://zigzag-project.org/

-The [ios App](https://apps.apple.com/us/app/zigzag-project/id6754614690) is also avalaiable.
+The [ios App](https://apps.apple.com/us/app/zigzag-project/id6754614690) is also available.

 ## zigzag project